Placemaking & Place Branding

 Our approach

 Placemaking begins with context.
-We look closely at geography, history, architecture, and cultural adjacency — not to replicate what already exists, but to identify what makes a place distinct within its environment.
+We look closely at geography, history, architecture, and cultural adjacency, not to replicate what already exists, but to identify what makes a place genuinely distinct within its environment.

-From there, we define a central narrative that can unify diverse components: residential, retail, hospitality, public space.
-This narrative becomes the foundation for identity systems, campaign concepts, environmental graphics, and storytelling across touchpoints.
+From there, we define a central narrative capable of unifying diverse components: residential, retail, hospitality, public space.
+This narrative becomes the foundation for identity systems, campaign concepts, environmental graphics, and storytelling across every touchpoint.

 Placemaking as experience

 Effective placemaking is experiential rather than declarative.
-It doesn’t rely on slogans or generic lifestyle imagery.
-Instead, it shapes how a place feels — through visual cues, tone, rhythm, and restraint.
+It does not rely on slogans or generic lifestyle imagery.
+Instead, it shapes how a place feels, through visual cues, tone, rhythm, and restraint.

-Placemaking engagements often include brand positioning, identity systems, campaign concepts, environmental graphics, signage, and wayfinding, as well as editorial and digital storytelling.
-These elements are designed as part of a unified system, allowing places to feel cohesive without becoming prescriptive.
+Placemaking engagements typically include brand positioning, identity systems, campaign concepts, environmental graphics, signage, and wayfinding, as well as editorial and digital storytelling.
+These elements are designed as parts of a unified system, allowing places to feel cohesive without becoming prescriptive.

-Rather than applying a singular aesthetic, we create frameworks that allow places to evolve — supporting leasing, launch, and long-term identity without losing clarity.
+Rather than imposing a fixed aesthetic, we create frameworks that allow places to evolve, supporting leasing, launch, and long-term identity without losing clarity or conviction.

-This work frequently overlaps with Brand Strategy & Positioning and Brand Identity, ensuring that placemaking is grounded in purpose as well as expression.
+This work frequently overlaps with brand strategy and positioning and brand identity, ensuring that placemaking is grounded in purpose as well as expression and supported by clear brand messaging frameworks and effective real estate branding.

 Twenty Two Liberty